Avean/SourceDensity/README.md

 latexmk -c
 ```

+Each file in `sections/` declares `main.tex` as its root document, which allows
+editors such as VS Code with LaTeX Workshop to compile and synchronize the
+manuscript correctly while a section file is open.

 ## Project status

-The manuscript is under active development.
-The model audit and the core
+The two-equation model audit now contains numbered propositions, proofs, and
-regeneration argument are in place, while the sections on positional memory,
+remarks for the principal production regimes.
+The sections on regeneration,
-head identity, numerical experiments, figures, and biological references are
+source-density dynamics, positional memory, head identity, numerical
+experiments, figures, and references remain under active development.
-being expanded.